What Is The Best Internal Temp For Brisket?

 Brisket Internal Temp

-While a range may seem like a cop-out when trying to answer the best internal temp for brisket, there’s good reason for providing a range.
-Brisket is properly done when the muscle’s connective tissue has rendered and broken down.
+While a range may seem like a cop-out when trying to answer the best internal temp for beef brisket, there’s good reason for providing a range.
+Beef brisket is properly done when the muscle’s connective tissue has rendered and broken down.
 This transforms the brisket, which was a hard-working muscle when the cow was alive, from a tough piece of meat to that beautifully tender, smoky cut beloved by so many.
+That’s why we give a temperature range rather than a specific temperature and certainly why we don’t give you a cook time.

 What’s The Best Brisket Internal Temperature?

-When anyone talks about smoking barbecue or grilling, it’s not about a target length of time.
+When anyone talks about smoking barbecue or grilling, it’s not about a specific length of cook time.
 We want to know approximately when food will be done, sure.
 However, we know when meat is done cooking when it reaches the appropriate internal temperature.
-The proper brisket internal temp isn’t exact, however.
+The proper brisket temp isn’t exact, however.

 The consensus is that brisket needs to be cooked to a minimum internal temperature of 190°F and shouldn’t be taken past 210°F as a maximum.
 In our experience here at Angry BBQ, our briskets are usually ready to be pulled from the smoker between 202°-205°F. The video below shows you when the brisket is done properly.
 It will jiggle like jello.